Septemberxin/Offline-Handwritten-Chemical-Notations-Datasets/README.md

 ## Handwritten Chemical Cyclic Compound Structures Dataset

-This datasets consist of 2000 one-ring structure images and 1000 two-ring structure images.
+This dataset consists of 2000 one-ring structure images and 1000 two-ring structure images.

 ### Papers
-The papers published using this dataset are as follows:
+The dataset is published in the following papers.

 * A Component-detection-based Approach for Interpreting Off-line Handwritten Chemical Cyclic Compound Structures. ***TALE 2021***  ([paper](https://ieeexplore.ieee.org/abstract/document/9678874))